SpoonX/wetland/doc/API/scope.md

 {% method %}
 ## .getReference()
-Gets a reference to a persisted row without actually loading it.
+Gets a reference to a persisted row without actually loading it from the database, or returns a row found in the IdentityMap (if fetched earlier in the scope).
 Besides giving it the entity, you also need to specify the primary key value of the targeted row.

 {% common %}